tomjoht/documentation-theme-jekyll/mydoc/mydoc_mercurial_collaboration.md

 1. Change the name of your "repo" to "repo-old".
 2. Reclone the project.
-3. Copy over the contents from repo old into repo.
+3. Copy over the contents from repo-old into repo.
 (Don't copy over the .hg. idea, .DS_Store, or .hgignore files.)

 Now follow the standard Commit and Push instructions here.
 It should fix the issue.

 ## Creating a Mercurial Test Playground on Your Local Machine

 You can create some local Mercurial repos on your machine so you can play around with commits, merges, and other experiments.

 Create a folder and initialize Mercurial in the folder:

 ```